cardocha/ServiceMonitor/README.md

 # Service Monitor
-A simple web service monitor mader with JAVA.
+A simple web service monitor made with JAVA.

-This project is a possible solution for this Technical Assignment
+This project is a possible solution for this technical assignment

 Problem:
 Design and implement (in java) a service monitoring class.
 This monitor will be